Around your toddler's second birthday, sometimes even earlier, you may wonder what happened to your adorable, sweet child.

 - Don't schedule outings or activities at times when you know your child is most likely to fall apart -- usually near nap time or meal time.

 - Your child may still be taking a 1- to 3-hour nap each day.
-Don't schedule naps too close to bedtime or she'll have trouble falling asleep at night.
+Don't schedule naps too close to bedtime or they'll have trouble falling asleep at night.

 - Some kids suddenly wake up screaming in the night.
 To prevent these "night terrors," make sure your child gets enough sleep and isn't overtired.